nsouzaco/aitutor/PROMPT_FOR_CSS_OVERFLOW_DEBUG.md

 3. **Effect**: The entire chat content shifts upward, making it feel like the chat is "scrolling away"
 4. **Visual**: It's like an invisible element is taking up space below the messages
 5. **Timing**: Happens specifically when user answers questions and new messages arrive
+6. **CRITICAL NEW FINDING**:
+   - The whitespace gets **BIGGER** when using the "Evaluate" function (whiteboard image evaluation)
+   - The whitespace also increases with voice mode
+   - **Strong evidence that LLM chain-of-thought/reasoning text is being rendered in a hidden div**
+   - The text is not visible (likely `display: none`, `visibility: hidden`, or `opacity: 0`)
+   - But the div is still taking up layout space (not using `position: absolute` or proper hiding)
+   - The more complex the LLM reasoning, the bigger the whitespace

 ---